 The Field Work Proposal (FWP) Cover Sheet is to be prepared and submitted consistent with policies of the investigator's laboratory and the local DOE Operations Office.

-Laboratories may submit proposals directly to the ER Program office listed in the appendix of this guide.
-For DOE laboratories, a copy should also be provided to the appropriate DOE operations office.
+Laboratories may submit proposals directly to the ER Program office listed above.
+A copy should also be provided to the appropriate DOE operations office.

 3.2 Face Page

 The face page is to include the following information.